Install AGIC by using a new Application Gateway deployment

 helm init

-1. Use the deployment-outputs.json file created above and create the following variables.
+1. Use the deployment-outputs.json file that you created earlier to create the following variables:

 applicationGatewayName=$(jq -r ".applicationGatewayName.value" deployment-outputs.json)